puppetlabs/puppetlabs-sccm/README.md

 This structures all the relevant information for us, and allows us to reference packages by a friendly name, instead of the SCCM Package ID.
 That way, if the Package ID changes for whatever reason, you can update this in a single location.

-Next, we need a Puppet profile to create some useful logic:
+Next, we need to build a Puppet profile with the logic to parse the information from Hiera:

 `site-modules/profile/manifests/sccm_packages.pp`
 ```puppet